ggreen86/XLSX-Workbook-Class/README.md

 Release to add new methods for Conditional Formatting, new methods for Table Formatting, and fixed the SetColumnBestFit() method to auto set the column width based on the cell contents.

-This release is currently in beta for feedback on implementation.
 See the Release Notes and the Documentation on the new methods.

 **Beta 3** - version fixes a bug in the Reading of the styles.xml that caused the numeric formatting to be lost.